 - In this Ponyville comic, Dash orders a large order at Burrito Burro's "...and a salad!"

 - In this page of The Wotch, Sonja (who is actually Jason under a spell, and not overweight at all) orders a huge number of snacks on a mock-date (hey, "her" figure was magically created, and she's not the one paying!)
 Her clueless date jokingly asks if she also wants a Diet Coke.
 Sonja's response?
 "Are you calling me fat?!"

-- The website Not Always Right has a story about a customer at a movie theater concession stand who asks for enough artificial butter in his popcorn to make it start swimming, and then says "Lemme have a Diet Coke.
+- One story is about a customer at a movie theater concession stand who asks for enough artificial butter in his popcorn to make it start swimming, and then says "Lemme have a Diet Coke.
 A small one.
-I’m trying to watch my weight."
+Im trying to watch my weight."

 - In another one, the customer orders a giant sundae but asks them to hold the cherry on the grounds that cherries are fattening.